Care Tips for New Dog and Cat Owners

-Dogs and cats should receive dental care at home to prevent harmful oral diseases later.
+Dogs and cats should receive teeth cleanings at home to prevent harmful oral diseases later.
 Brushing (either with a toothbrush or finger brush) is the ideal method for slowing plaque and tartar buildup, but you can also wrap clean gauze around your finger and gently rub pet-friendly toothpaste along your pet’s gum line.
 Arbor Pet Hospital also carries food that is designed around oral health maintenance and tartar control.

 Fleas and ticks are an ongoing threat to your pet (and your home).
 For dogs and cats alike, we recommend year-round protection against fleas, ticks, heartworms, and intestinal worms.
 We carry the highest-quality parasite preventatives available for dogs and cats of all sizes.